Underdog promo code CBSSPORTS2: New play $5, get $75 offer for NFL, NBA, more

 Underdog Fantasy offers a $100 promotion for new users with the Underdog bonus code CBSSPORTS2

 With no more byes, 14 games on Sunday and one Monday Night Football matchup highlight the Week 15 NFL schedule, making this the perfect time to use the latest Underdog promo code CBSSPORTS2, which varies state-to-state but includes the potential to play $5, get $75 in bonus entries.
-An AFC East matchup with postseason implications pits Josh Allen and the Buffalo Bills against Drake Maye and the New England Patriots.
+An AFC North matchup has Lamar Jackson and the Baltimore Ravens visiting Joe Burrow and the Cincinnati Bengals.
 That game could help find some value on the best DFS apps.
 Sunday also features eight NBA games, NHL and college basketball matchups.
 Regardless of who you're targeting or your location, using the Underdog bonus code CBSSPORTS2 will ensure you get the best Underdog promo code available in your state.
 Click here to get the latest Underdog promo code for new users:

 How to claim the Underdog promo code on Sunday, December 14